-To avoid this loss, we use the attention mechanism to adaptively fuse the spatial-temporal saliency features of point cloud videos.
+Traditional feature aggregation methods, such as \textit{Maxpooling} and \textit{Averagepooling}, often lead to a significant loss of point information, as they aggregate features without considering their relationships.
+To mitigate this loss, we employ an attention mechanism to adaptively fuse the spatial-temporal saliency features of point cloud videos.
 The specific fusion process is as follows:

-\textbf{Compute attention scores:} Given the spatial saliency feature $F_S$ and the temporal saliency feature $F_T$, we use the shared MLP followed by $Softmax$ function to calculate the attention score.
-It is formally defined as follows:
+\textbf{Computing attention scores.} Given the spatial saliency features $F_S$ and the temporal saliency features $F_T$, we first apply a shared MLP followed by \textit{Softmax} function to calculate the attention scores.
+This process is formally defined as follows: